Near-Infrared and Optical Observations of Type Ic SN 2021krf: Luminous Late-time Emission and Dust Formation: Discussion

-We considered two main scenarios for our models: (1) a magnetar without a nickel-decay contribution, and (2) a combination of a magnetar and nickel-decay ($M_\mathrm{Ni} = 0.11$, 0.10, and 0.05\,M$_{\odot}$).
+We considered a combination of a magnetar and nickel-decay ($M_\mathrm{Ni} = 0.11$, 0.10, and 0.05\,M$_{\odot}$).
 We employed Equations (2)--(7) of \cite{nicholl17} to calculate the bolometric luminosity added by magnetic dipole radiation heating from the neutron star.
-We constructed a two-dimensional parameter grid consisting of the initial spin period ($P_\mathrm{init}$) and the component of magnetic field perpendicular to the spin axis ($B_{\perp}$), and fitted it to the bolometric light curve from Section \ref{sec:4.4.1}.
+We constructed a two-dimensional parameter grid consisting of the initial spin period ($P_\mathrm{init}$) and the component of magnetic field perpendicular to the spin axis ($B_{\perp}$), and fitted it to the bolometric light curve from Section \ref{sec:3.2}.
 For the case with no nickel-decay contribution, we considered different onset dates of the central engine before the explosion date as a free parameter, $t_\mathrm{exp}$.
 We fixed the optical opacity, ${\kappa}_{opt} = 0.1$\,g$^{-1}$\,cm$^{2}$, the opacity to high-energy photons, ${\kappa}_{\gamma} = 0.1$\,g$^{-1}$\,cm$^{2}$, and the mass of the central neutron star, $M_\mathrm{NS} = 1.4$\,M$_{\odot}$.
-For a magnetar as the sole powering source, we find that our models are not able to reproduce the entire bolometric light curve (the best-fit $\chi^2_{\nu} \approx 20$; Figure \ref{Magnetar modeling} and Table \ref{central_engine_fitting}).
-In fact, the best-fit explosion date with this model is MJD 59318, which is 10 days before the last nondetection with ZTF (MJD 59328).
-Thus, a magnetar as the sole powering source is not a good model to explain the observations.